DKhalaf/Project_Network/README.md

 4) Clone the SRX Router in VMWare.
 Name one router, Router-INT and the other Router-EXT
 5) Give both routers an IP-Address on interface ge-0/0/0

-## CLONING GITHUB REPOSITORY

-Right click your ubuntu client in VMWare, go to Network Adapter, choose "NAT" You should be able to access the internet on your ubuntu client.
-Ping 8.8.8.8 from terminal to verify.
+## Setting up internet connection for Ubuntu Client
+6) IN VMWare right click Ubuntu client -> Settings -> Network Adapter -> choose: NAT, click OK
+* Verify that you have internet connection now.
+Open terminal, type: ping 8.8.8.8

+## Cloning Project_Network, github repository from Ubuntu client

-Open terminal on client and type: sudo apt install git
+7) Open terminal on client and type: sudo apt install git

-Open terminal on client and type: git clone https://github.com/DKhalaf/Project_Network
+8) Open terminal on client and type: git clone https://github.com/DKhalaf/Project_Network

 Open Router-INT.
 In edit mode, type: show interfaces